jkphl/generator-clearphp/README.md

 To use the scripts on Windows, edit the `scripts` section of your `composer.json` manually and add a `.bat` file extension to all the `vendor/bin/*` binary calls.

-Clean Architecture
+Clear Architecture
 ------------------
-Please see the [recommended architecture principles](doc/CLEAN-ARCHITECTURE-PRINCIPLES.md) for an inspiration on how to structure your PHP application.
+Please see the [Clear Architecture documentation](https://github.com/jkphl/clear-architecture) for an inspiration on how to structure your PHP application.

 Known problems / To-do